joe-sacco/joe-sacco/README.md

 ![github-header-image-black-on-white-js](https://user-images.githubusercontent.com/102517425/200754797-36ab76b0-33d6-4999-a151-e534326a09a8.png)

 I'm a bilingual Full Stack Software Developer and Creative Technologist with over 15 years of experience in Creative Video Production.
-I excel in team collaboration and project management, and have a passionate for learning and creating applications that make a difference.
+I excel in team collaboration and project management, and have a passion for learning and creating applications that make a difference.

 I bring a creative approach to software development, dedicated to crafting solutions that solve real-world issues and enhance human interaction with technology.
-Currently, I'm dedicated to developing full stack AI applications aimed at tackling social challenges.
+Currently, I'm developing full stack AI applications aimed at tackling social challenges.

 # Skills